 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-Swedish Meatball Casserole is a classic comfort meal the whole family will enjoy!
+Swedish Meatball Casserole is a classic comfort meal!
 Tender meatballs are layered over perfectly cooked pasta and baked in a rich, creamy gravy.
-This dinner recipe is easy enough to make during the week but also deliciously impressive for entertaining!
+It’s easy enough for weeknights but impressive enough for entertaining!

 Reasons You’ll Love This Recipe

 - Super flavorful: You will love the warm, cozy flavors of the allspice and nutmeg.
-They perfectly balance the bold flavors of the Dijon mustard and Worcestershire.
+They perfectly balance the bold flavors.

-- Simple to Make: This meatball casserole recipe is a breeze to make, as it uses frozen meatballs.
-Simply boil the pasta and mix the sauce together, and youโre all set!
+- Simple to Make: This meatball casserole recipe is a breeze!
+Use frozen meatballs and simply boil the pasta, mix the sauce, and you’re all set!

 How to Make a Swedish Meatball Pasta Bake

-- Start the Sauce: For the sauce, first melt the butter in a medium skillet over medium-high heat.
+- Start the Sauce: Melt the butter in a medium skillet over medium-high heat.
 Then add the flour and whisk to create a paste.

 Pin this now to find it later